onaio/milia/README.md

 Set the environment variable `DEBUG_API` to true to enable console debugging output on API requests.

+## Using Milia in JavaScript

+To use milia in JavaScript you will have to

+1. Compile the ClojureScript code to JavaScript: `lein cljsbuild once prod`.
+2. Load the compiled JavaScript into your application.
+3. Use the JavaScript helpers in `milia.utils.remote` to the set the remote server and the credentials to authenticate against that server.
+4. Only call milia functions that are `export`ed to JavaScript.

 ## [TODO] Proposed Client Architecture

 Convert remaining API endpoint files to cljc:

 * charts